shannonhochkins/webpack-msbuild-plugin/README.md

 ### Parent Hook API options
 **onWebpackPre**, **onWebpackPost**, **onWebpackDone**

-These three parent hook configuration objects all have the same functionality, they just executate at different times, here's an extended demo of what options are available for EACH parent hook.
+These three parent hook configuration objects all have the same functionality, they just execute at different times, here's an extended demo of what options are available for EACH parent hook.

 ```js